userfrosting/learn/pages/14.database/05.data-sprunjing/docs.md

 ## Sprunje parameters

 Every Sprunje can accept the following parameters.
-Typically, they are passed in as a query string in a `GET` request, then passed as the second argument in your Sprunje's constructor.
+Typically, they are passed in the query string of a `GET` request, then passed along as the second argument of your Sprunje's constructor.

 - `sorts`: an associative array of field names mapped to sort directions.
 Sort direction can be either `asc` or `desc`.
 - `filters`: an associative array of field names mapped to queries.
 For example, `name: Attenb` will search for names that contain "Attenb."